conaticus/opal/README.md

 - `npm start` - start the application

-## Widgets
+## Elements

 ### Description
-Widgets can be used by developers to add elements to the UI of a website.
-A widget is a component of a website such as a button or pricing list.
-Each and every widget consists of its own properties, which can be accessed through the inspector or via the API.
+Elements can be used by developers to add pieces of UI to a website.
+A element is a component of a website such as a button or pricing list.
+Each and every element consists of its own properties, which can be accessed through the inspector or via the API.

-### Text Widget
+### Text Element

-A widget that allows you to add text to your webpage.
+A element that allows you to add text to your webpage.

 #### Properties

 **Type** - the type of text that you're adding - this mainly is here for SEO purposes. \
-**Text** - the text displayed by the widget \
+**Text** - the text displayed by the element \
 **Size** - size of the text (in pixels)

 ## Future features